Prof. Dr. Melanie Siegel

 News:

-The Research Project DeTox investigates the automatic classification of toxic utterances in social networks.
-It is a collaboration between Darmstadt University of Applied Sciences, Fraunhofer SIT and the Hessian Cyber Competence Center, funded by the Hessian Ministry of the Interior and Sports.
+The research project DeTox investigates the automatic classification of toxic comments in social networks.
+It is a collaboration between Darmstadt University of Applied Sciences, Fraunhofer SIT and the Hessen Cyber Competence Center, funded by the Hessian Ministry of the Interior and Sport.
+A video of a presentation on this is here.

 Teaching: